Promo/wheel-indicator/README.md

 # wheel-indicator
-Normalizes the work of the inertial wheels (such as touchpads, the magic mouse, etc.) by generating event only when user makes new movement (like a swipe on a touchscreen).
+Generates event when user makes new movement (like a swipe on a touchscreen).

 ## Connection
 ```html